 - Spaghetti noodles – you’ll need to break your noodles in half, but you can also buy the “pot-sized” noodles that are shorter in length.

-- Chicken broth – I use unsalted so I can control the salt.
+- Chicken broth – I use low sodium to have more control over the saltiness of this dish.

 - Sour cream